jmgustasson/semanticky/curriculum_walker/README.md

 - a nice tour of the essentials

 By completing both parts of the curriculum walker, you will be better positioned to start in on a programming project.
+The more programming languages you already know, the better this will work for you.

 Make no mistake!
 This will take work.
 You will be challenged from the beginning, because this technique compresses the essentials into a steady but graceful climb.